Drako/wecker/notes.md

 and doing the same again later might result in an even bigger/lower value, meaning the range needs to be extended again.

 So in the end, I went back to the value range and calculation found in the bread board kit example.

+# LVGL

+There have been some major changes between LVGL 8 and 9.
+The pico_breakboard_kit comes with LVGL 8.
+As such, I'm using that as well for now.
+I might upgrade to LVGL 9, once I have a better understanding of it.